lhbikos/ReC_Psychometrics/docs/10-CFA_1stOrder.md

 ```r
 #Can change "print.results" to TRUE if you want to see the (messy) output in the .rmd file (it's easier to read the lavaan output).
 ```
-Cool, but it doesn't contain standardized estimates.
+Unfortunately, this does not contain the standardized estimates.
 One way to get them is to create an updated model with the standardized output:

 ```r